-- I Coulda Been A Contender: The sports reporter who won't stop ripping into the Springboks team is said to be bitter because he wasn't chosen to play for them.
+- I Coulda Been a Contender: Pinaar's wife comments that the sports reporter who won't stop ripping into the Springboks team is just bitter because the team was boycotted when he played for them, so they never competed internationally.

 - Literary Allusion Title: The title comes from William Ernest Henley's poem, which Mandela recites in the movie.

 - Notable Original Music: "9,000 Days Invictus" and "Colorblind", both written by Clint Eastwood and performed by the South African a capella group Overtone.

 - Ooh, Me Accent's Slipping: Morgan Freeman sounds not at all like anybody from South Africa, particularly Nelson Mandela.

 - Real-Life Relative: Rugby-player Joel Stransky note was played by actor Scott Eastwood.
 Gee, I wonder who he was related to...

 - In his defence, his "career-name" is Scott Reeves, using his mothers last name, in order to escape any extra privileges.
 Of course, that wouldn't exactly work in this case.

 - Serious Business: Rugby.
 Several shots show deserted streets and bars overcrowded with people watching the big game.